 Marathon - Willet is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, the citizens of Marathon - Willet rank slightly lower than the national average.
-13.23% of adults 25 and older in Marathon - Willet have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Marathon - Willet are slightly less educated than the national average of 21.84% for the average city or town: 13.23% of adults in Marathon - Willet have a bachelor's degree or advanced degree

 The per capita income in Marathon - Willet in 2022 was $28,799, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,196 for a family of four.
 However, Marathon - Willet contains both very wealthy and poor people as well.